vitar/sre/docs/130-system-dynamics.md

 The consequences of mediator dynamics depend on mediator strength, persistence, and alignment.
 Aligned mediators produce coherent allocation behavior.
 Conflicting mediators produce erratic or contradictory allocation — the system appears to pursue incompatible strategies simultaneously.
 Detailed treatment of mediator interaction patterns belongs in a dedicated chapter.

+### Mediator Reciprocity

+The preceding section describes mediators acting on mechanisms — amplifying, blocking, or redirecting displacement, compensation, feedback, and the other allocation dynamics.
+The relationship is not one-directional.
+Allocation mechanisms act back on mediators, modifying their configuration properties over time.

+Mediator Reciprocity is the structural claim that sustained allocation patterns alter the mediators that shape them.
+A mediator that shapes allocation is itself shaped by the allocation outcomes it produces.
+The relationship is bidirectional: mediator configuration → allocation pattern → mediator reconfiguration.

+Reciprocity operates through the mediator's configuration properties defined in System Structure — selectivity, resolution, and temporal behavior.
+Sustained allocation outcomes modify these properties, not the mediator's existence.
+The mediator persists, but its structural character changes.

+Three reciprocal pathways are defined.

+**Allocation-driven selectivity shift.** Sustained displacement in one direction alters the mediator's selectivity pattern over time.
+A mediator that initially shapes allocation with smooth selectivity may sharpen under sustained Survival-dominant distortion — as the system's allocation logic increasingly treats resource flows as binary (critical/non-critical), the mediator's discrimination pattern narrows to match.
+Conversely, a mediator operating with sharp selectivity under balanced allocation may soften if the system enters a period of exploratory Evolution investment — the governance structures that previously enforced binary approval may gradually shift toward continuous influence as the system's Code incorporates experimentation as legitimate.

+The mechanism is Code-mediated.
+The mediator's selectivity is configured by Code (as defined in System Structure).
+Sustained allocation patterns produce Code drift (as defined in Structural Dynamics).
+Code drift modifies the configuration under which the mediator operates.
+The mediator's selectivity shifts not because the mediator itself "decides" to change, but because the Code substrate it operates on has drifted.

+**Allocation-driven resolution shift.** Sustained allocation patterns may alter the scale at which a mediator differentiates.
+Under sustained overhead ratchet (defined in System Metabolism), governance mediators often lose fine resolution — the elevated Survival allocation produces reporting, approval, and compliance structures that operate at aggregate scale, while individual-level or team-level resource flows become unmediated.
+The mediator's resolution coarsens as a consequence of the allocation pattern it is embedded in.

+The reverse also occurs.
+A system that sustains balanced allocation with active Evolution investment may develop finer mediator resolution over time — trust, for instance, may differentiate at increasingly specific levels as actors accumulate shared experience across diverse contexts.

+**Allocation-driven temporal shift.** The temporal behavior of a mediator — whether it is static or dynamic — may change as a consequence of sustained allocation patterns.
+A mediator that was static under balanced allocation may become dynamic under sustained distortion.
+Trust, for instance, may oscillate under chronic Survival-dominant allocation — periodically restored by crisis-response solidarity, then eroded by the ongoing displacement of Evolution and Reproduction investment.
+The oscillation is not inherent to trust as a mediator — it is produced by the allocation pattern that trust is embedded in.

+Reciprocity produces a characteristic diagnostic challenge.
+When a system's allocation behavior changes, the change may originate in the allocation dynamics (a new displacement pressure, a compensation buffer exhausting, a feedback loop activating) or in the mediator configuration (selectivity shifting, resolution coarsening, temporal behavior changing).
+Because the two are reciprocally linked, the causal direction may be ambiguous.
+Diagnostic discipline requires identifying whether the allocation change preceded and caused the mediator reconfiguration, or whether the mediator reconfiguration preceded and caused the allocation change.
+The temporal sequence is the primary diagnostic tool: what changed first determines the causal direction.
+When both appear to change simultaneously, the system is likely in an active reciprocal loop — the allocation pattern is modifying the mediator that is modifying the allocation pattern.
+Intervening on either side of the loop can arrest it, but the choice of intervention target determines what changes and what persists.

+Reciprocity is the structural mechanism that explains why mediators in long-lived systems rarely maintain their original configuration.
+Governance, trust, power, legitimacy — all are shaped by the allocation history of the system they operate within.
+A mediator's current configuration is a product of both its initial design and the cumulative allocation patterns it has experienced.
+Diagnosing a mediator's configuration without accounting for its allocation history produces a snapshot that misses the trajectory.

 ---

 ## Structural Dynamics